Skip to main content

 KYC Modes

-The verification mode is determined by a server-side dynamic configuration.
+The verification mode is selected per integration server-side.
 Your frontend reads the mode from meta.kyc_mode on the kyc_verification onboarding step and renders the appropriate flow.

 Modemeta.kyc_modeDocument UploadLiveness CheckWhen to Use